DimitraPetrakou/WeRise/README.md

 # WeRise

-🌐 A platform created with HTML and CSS (for now) dedicated to connecting and supporting women globally.
+🌐 A website created with HTML and CSS (for now) dedicated to connecting and supporting women globally.

 ## Description